gamecraftCZ/daisy/README.md

 - Using pretrained GPT2 transformer model as the world model.
 - Freezing transformer world model layers.
-- Loading and fixing pretrained models VQ-VAE model for the world model.
+- Loading and fixing pretrained VQ-VAE model for the world model.
-- Neural Control Policies (NCP) world model with single-step predictions of all next state tokens.
+- Neural Control Policies (NCP) world model with single-step predictions of all next state tokens at once.
 - Neural Control Policies (NCP) world model with multi-step autoregressive predictions of next state tokens.
 - Different losses for VQ-VAE model.
 - Adding noise to the observations to see how world models deal with it.